 During these times, when people are at home more, they have naturally started looking for looser-fitting jeans, but still want them to look cool”Sean Barron, CEO Re/Done

 Best brands for now

 Denim’s elevated transformation continues at full force, thanks to some high-ranking fashionable friends.
-Valentino has teamed up with Levi’s for a collaboration that promises to be an instant cult hit when it lands this spring; the iconic Levi’s label has even been customised by the Italian house.
-Meanwhile, Khaite’s Cate Holstein has extended her unique Manhattan look into highly coveted, just-right jeans that pair perfectly with her contemporary bodysuits and knits.
+Valentino recently teamed up with denim legends Levi’s to create a collection of covetable pieces that promise to become sartorial collectibles; the iconic Levi’s label has even been customized by the Italian house.
+Meanwhile, Khaite’s Cate Holstein has extended her unique Manhattan look into highly desirable, just-right jeans that pair perfectly with her contemporary bodysuits and knits.
 Loewe, The Row, Balenciaga and Gucci have all included denim in their offerings, too.

 As ever, clean lines and classic true-blue prevail.
-Dramatic distressing, acid washes and exaggerated bagginess have been shelved in place of timeless, transitional investment pieces.
+Dramatic distressing and acid washes have been shelved in place of timeless, transitional investment pieces.
 That said, one new silhouette is on the ascent – the barrel leg.
 Sitting high on the waist, with generous room in the leg, the cut is contemporary and comfortable in equal measure.
 Totême’s high-rise, tapered jeans, cast in raw Italian denim, sit high on the waist and work well styled with sneakers or heeled boots.

 Caring for your indigos